 FingerprintDive into the research topics of 'Ferrous Iron Binding Key to Mms6 Magnetite Biomineralisation: A Mechanistic Study to Understand Magnetite Formation Using pH Titration and NMR Spectroscopy'.
 Together they form a unique fingerprint.

-- Department of Chemical Sciences - Subject Leader (Natural and Chemical Sciences)
+- Department of Physical and Life Sciences - Subject Leader (Natural and Chemical Sciences)

 - School of Applied Sciences

 - Structural, Molecular and Dynamic Modelling Centre - Member